franfran1920/caprichoslaser.com/wp-content/plugins/advanced-product-fields-for-woocommerce-pro/readme.txt

 The premium version of Advanced Product Fields for WooCommerce.

 == Changelog ==

+= version 2.7.2 =
+ * Fix: fixed an issue with some formulas not saving correctly.

 = version 2.7.1 =
  * New: ability to use "[qty]" shortcode in lookuptable formulas.